patrickirwin/VLT_MUSE_Darkspot/README.md

 The data files are as follows.

+For Figure 1:
-For Figure 1, difference_spectra_edit.txt lits the difference spectra of NDS-2018, DBS-2019 and one SBS feature.
+1) difference_spectra_edit.txt - lists the difference spectra of NDS-2018, DBS-2019 and SBS features.
 The units are I/F.

 For Figure 2: